cloudmesh-community/fa18-523-83/project-report/report.md

 The next thing to do after prediction would be determining how to retrieve and apply the result of the prediction into a new or existing production application and how to ensure the continuous deployment into the production environment without resulting deployment code defects.

-The business problem is how to determine in real-time whether or not a customer will be experiencing financial distress in the next two years.
+The business problem that will be focused on is how to determine in real-time whether or not a customer will be experiencing financial distress in the next two years.
 By predicting the business problem, banking companies can use the results as part of their business rules to decide whether to approve their products to the customer.

 ## Design